we-learn-js/js-training/src/slideshow/slides/Testing.md

 Some tests need a context to be set in many cases.

-Mocha provides **hooks** to prepare a context/state and reset it afterwards.
+Mocha provides **hooks** to set up a context/state and tear down it afterwards.

-Also serves to undo side effects provoked by operations executed in test.
+Also serves to **undo side effects** provoked by operations executed in test.

 Test execution **MUST NOT** have side effects.